rstodden/DEPlain/E -- Sentence-level Corpus/DEplain-APA-sent/README.md

+# DEPlain: DEplain-APA for Sentence Simplification
+The data of APA (Austrian Press Agenca) is restricted for non-commercial research purposes.
+To get access to DEplain-APA please request the access via zenodo (https://zenodo.org/record/7674560).

-# Dataset Statement for DEplain-APA
+## Dataset Statement for DEplain-APA (sentence-level)

 The dataset statement and the dataset can also be found on huggingface: [https://huggingface.co/datasets/DEplain/DEplain-APA](https://huggingface.co/datasets/DEplain/DEplain-APA).

-## Table of Contents
+### Table of Contents
 - [Dataset Description](#dataset-description)
   - [Dataset Summary](#dataset-summary)
   - [Supported Tasks and Leaderboards](#supported-tasks-and-leaderboards)